MohamedElmezayn/Automation_Exercise_Project/README.markdown

 ## **📞 Contact**

-**For questions or contributions, reach out to Mohamed Elmezayn or open an issue on this repository.**
+**For questions or contributions, reach out to Mohamed Elmezayn through LinkedIn: https://www.linkedin.com/in/mohamedelmezayn88/ .**

 ---

-**⭐ If you find this project helpful, please give it a star on GitHub!**
+**⭐⭐⭐ If you find this project helpful, please give it a star on GitHub. ⭐⭐⭐*

 ***Last updated: May 31, 2025, 04:12 PM EEST***